J0oR/Wolf3D/README.md

 ### Features

 ```
-- Custom maps can be used as long as they respect the map.txt file's constraints (characters 1 and space to describe walls and empty spaces).
+- Custom maps can be used as long as they respect the map.txt file's constraints: characters 1 and space
+  to describe walls and empty spaces).

 - Move with arrows, rotate with keys A and D.